 A 12 year veteran of the restaurant industry, Ben joined the FreshFry team in February of 2017 to assist on all things sales & marketing related.
-Ben brings a unique perspective to our team through his experience within the food and beverage industry.
-Contact Ben to learn more about FreshFry and how we can help you save money on oil and enhance the quality of your products!
+Ben brings a unique perspective and wonderful energy to FreshFry through his experience within the food and beverage industry.

 An ode to fries.
 Here are the 5 best places to eat fries in Louisville